-Research the College—Not Just the Sport Matt Noone, head coach of the Babson College baseball program, advises students that their sport must be very important to them due to the significant time commitment and work they will need to put into being a college athlete.
+Matt Noone, head coach of the Babson College baseball program, advises students that their sport must be very important to them due to the significant time commitment and work they will need to put into being a college athlete.
 At Babson, it is essential that the student not only be deeply interested in the sport, but also be academically eligible and a good match for a Babson education.

 “The best recruits are those who initially contact us and have done their research,” says Coach Noone.
 “Because baseball is a spring sport, we must be able to see prospective athletes in the spring of their junior year or the summer following junior year.
 By the high school senior year baseball season, the recruitment process is over.”

-When and How to Contact a Coach While the very best athletes might begin contacting coaches as early as freshman and sophomore years, junior year is an ideal time for most athletes to contact college coaches.
-Coach Noone recommends that students begin a dialogue by sending the coach an email expressing interest and providing SAT/ACT scores, GPA, and a brief athletic background.
+While the very best athletes might begin contacting coaches as early as freshman and sophomore years, junior year is an ideal time for most athletes to contact college coaches.
+Coach Noone recommends that students begin a dialogue by sending the coach an email expressing interest and providing GPA, SAT/ACT scores (if submitting), and a brief athletic background.
 According to Coach Noone, video of a student playing their sport can be a nice introduction and may be a potential motivator for him or a member of his coaching staff to get out to see the player perform.

 “Students don’t need to send an elaborate video.
 Footage taken with a simple video camera is sufficient,” says Noone.

-NCAA Rules There are rules that govern how and when college coaches can contact prospective student athletes and they vary by NCAA Division as well as by sport.
+There are rules that govern how and when college coaches can contact prospective student athletes and they vary by NCAA Division as well as by sport.
 A coach can send you recruiting materials by mail and reply to an email but cannot contact you by phone until after a certain point in your junior year.
 Students may unofficially visit the coach at the college campus, but the coach may not have off-campus contact with the student until certain time periods.
 For a complete review of recruiting rules, download the NCAA Guide for the College-Bound Student Athlete.

-Making the Team Prospective student athletes should be aware that they can be recruited by a college, and still not end up starting or even making the team once they matriculate.
-Most coaches hold tryouts in the fall for recruits, returning players and walk-on athletes.
-The coach will go with the best performers, so a talented walk on athlete could potentially take the place of an athlete that was recruited the previous fall.
+Prospective student athletes should be aware that they can be recruited by a college, and still not end up starting or even making the team once they matriculate.
+Many coaches hold tryouts in the fall for recruits, returning players and walk-on athletes.
+The coach will go with the best performers, so a talented walk-on athlete could potentially take the place of an athlete that was recruited the previous fall.
 This is another reason that the student must like the school beyond the sport.
 If students pursue a school where they are one of the weaker players on the roster, they risk not ending up on the team.
 If playing a sport in college is a top priority for the student athlete above all other criteria, then the student must do a careful self-evaluation of how his or her talent and ability truly fits in with the players on the current roster before committing to a college.